 Depart on your overnight flight direct to Shanghai.

-Our first stop is at Tiananmen Square and the Gate of Heavenly Peace, the entrance to the Forbidden City, where Chairman Mao announced the birth of the People’s Republic in 1949.
+Our first stop is at Tiananmen Square, or the Gate of Heavenly Peace, the entrance to the Forbidden City, where Chairman Mao announced the birth of the People’s Republic in 1949.
 Through the central arch you enter a different world: spread over 250 acres, with 9,999 rooms, this was the seat of imperial power for 600 years.
-After lunch we continue our tour with a visit to the great Summer Palace.
+After an included lunch we continue our tour with a visit to the great Summer Palace.
 This evening we have the option to attend a Kung Fu show, with dinner.

 Another highlight is today’s visit to the stunning Terracotta Army.
 The first Qin Emperor united China’s warring factions and began the construction of the Great Wall.
 Guarding the tomb itself is his Terracotta Army.
 Drawn up in traditional battle order, the vanguard consists of rows of archers and crossbowmen, followed by columns of infantry and chariots.
 Each figure is unique, life-size and lifelike – a unique experience!
 Lunch is included today.

 Today we fly to Guilin.
 We see another of China’s great wonders: the Longshen Rice Terraces.
 Over hundreds of years the ethnic Yao tribes have cut thousands of rice terraces into the steep hills and over every fold of the landscape.
 Our hotel for two nights in Guilin is the four-star Bravo Hotel with breakfast.
-Dinner is included tonight.
+Lunch and dinner are included today.

 We fly to Chengdu for one night at the four-star Tianfu Sunshine Hotel with breakfast.
 This afternoon we walk through Jin Li Street, a recreation of a traditional shopping street, with plenty of local handicrafts and places to sit down and relax with some local green tea or coffee.